-Nebraska employers and employees working in various industries can benefit from OSHA training courses about workplace health and safety.
-Without a separate state program for the safety and health of workers, Nebraska businesses fall under federal OSHA jurisdiction and must follow OSHA guidelines.
-Even if your current employment doesn't require it, having OSHA hazard recognition training enhances your resume for jobs in and outside the state of Nebraska benefits you.
+Nebraska workers in various industries can benefit from OSHA training courses on workplace health and safety.
+Without a separate state program for the safety and health of workers, Nebraska businesses fall under OSHA jurisdiction and must follow federal safety guidelines.
+Even if your current employment doesn't require OSHA Outreach training, earning an official OSHA card is a low-cost way to improve your resume for future job opportunities.

 Nebraska Labor Laws

-The Nebraska Department of Labor the labor concerns individuals and businesses.
-Labor standards and workers' rights issues it covers include contractor services, performing arts permits, veterans' preference, non-English speaking employment, and migrant farm workers.
+The Nebraska Department of Labor assists individuals and businesses with labor standards and workers' rights issues, including contractor services, performing arts permits, veterans' preference and non-English speaking employment.
 Businesses can find useful forms and applications on the department website.

 Also, the Nebraska Department of Labor provides free safety and health consultation services to help reduce injuries and illnesses in the workplace.
-There is no cost associated with these consultations, and none of the findings are reported to inspectors, so you won't face any fines as a result, although you will be required to correct serious hazards.
+There is no cost associated with these consultations, and none of the findings are reported to inspectors.
+You won't face any fines from the consultation, although you will be required to correct serious hazards.

 Nebraska Top OSHA Violations

-Nebraska's leading cause of workplace fatalities has recently been related to farming, fishing, and forestry occupations.
+Nebraska's leading cause of workplace fatalities has recently been related to farming, fishing and forestry occupations.
 The state wants to improve this field as well as other occupational fatality issues through its Fatality Assessment Control Evaluation (FACE) program.
-FACE works to identify factors that increase workplace risks and using that information to help develop effective safety programs to reduce fatalities.
+FACE works to identify factors that increase workplace risks and uses that information to help develop effective safety programs to reduce fatalities.

 The most cited standard, which receives the highest penalties, is for fall prevention in construction.
 Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.